-The other noteworthy temples are the Parsvanath Jain temple, the Bawan devi temple (where ‘baawan’ refers to the 52 shrines located in the same complex), Vedi temple and Ganesh temple.
+- The other noteworthy temples are the Parsvanath Jain temple, the Bawan Devi temple (where ‘baawan’ refers to the 52 shrines located in the same complex), Vedi temple, and Ganesh temple.

+- The Kumbha Palace is a double-storeyed structure building built in classic Rajput style with a beautiful blue durbar hall.
+As was prevalent, the mardana (men’s) and zenana(women’s) palaces are separated by a corridor.
+The advanced ventilation system in the toilets that allowed fresh air while they were in use is an interesting feature.
+It is a steep climb uphill to the highest part of the fort, aptly christened the Badal mahal or Palace of Clouds.
 Built by Rana Fateh Singh, this is one of the most prominent buildings inside the fort, constructed in a simple yet impressive architectural style.
 The palace walls are adorned with beautiful paintings and friezes.
 It offers panoramic views of the entire fort and the surrounding landscape.
-In the monsoon months the view from above is a sight to behold, with lush green hills and ravines as far as the eye can see.
+In the monsoon months, the view from above is a sight to behold, with lush green hills and ravines as far as the eye can see.

-The two other important points of historic interest inside the Kumbhalgarh fort are the birth place of Maharana Pratap called the Jhalia ka Malia near Pagda Pol and the spot near the last fortified gate, Nimbu Pol.
+- The two other important points of historic interest inside the Kumbhalgarh fort are the birthplace of Maharana Pratap called the Jhalia ka Malia near Pagda Pol and the spot near the last fortified gate, Nimbu Pol.
 This is the place that bears testimony to the supreme sacrifice of the faithful maid Panna dhai who saved the young to-be Maharaja Udai Singh by sending her son in his place.

 Best Places to Stay Near Kumbhalgarh Fort